 Urogenital: cystitis, dysuria, hematuria, increased urinary frequency, interstitial nephritis, oliguria/polyuria, proteinuria, renal failure, urinary retention

-Body as Whole: angioedema, death, hypersensitivity reactions such as anaphylaxis, anaphylactoid reaction, laryngeal edema, tongue edema (see WARNINGS), myalgia
+Body as a whole: angioedema, death, hypersensitivity reactions such as anaphylaxis, anaphylactoid reaction, laryngeal edema, tongue edema (see WARNINGS), myalgia

 Gastrointestinal: acute pancreatitis, liver failure, ulcerative stomatitis, exacerbation of inflammatory bowel disease (ulcerative colitis, Crohn's disease)

-Hemic and Lymphatic: agranulocytosis, aplastic anemia, hemolytic anemia, lymphadenopathy, pancytopenia, post operative wound hemorrhage (rarely requiring blood transfusion - see Boxed WARNING, WARNINGS, and PRECAUTIONS)
+Hemic and Lymphatic: agranulacytosis, aplastice anemia, hemolytic anemia, lymphadenophy, pancytopenia, post operative would hemmorhage (rarely requiring blood transfusion -- see Boxed WARNINGS, WARNINGS, and PRECAUTIONS)

 Metabolic and Nutritional: hyperglycemia, hyperkalemia, hyponatremia

 Nervous System: aseptic meningitis; convulsions, coma, psychosis